1.1 Reach level 2 for at least one other performance indicator in the program.

 4.3 Publicly disclose GHG and air pollutants’ reduction targets and timeframe.

-Note: At level 4, certification is not mandatory if the participant can demonstrate that all the elements of an environmental management system are in place.
-At level 5, certification is mandatory.
-If the company is not certified, it must implement four other measures among
+Note: At level 4, the EMS is not required to be certified if the participant can demonstrate that all the elements of an EMS are in place.
+An EMS certification is however mandatory to use this criterion to achieve Level 5.

 4.5 Publish an annual report providing details of the participant’s environmental performance.